 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Authentic Chimichurri Recipe
+Chimichurri Recipe (the real deal)

 Ingredients